ajohnsonbuck/StrandMath/README.md

      N = Strand({'ATTG';'rCrArGrA';'GGAA+TTC'},'name',{'Sequence 1', 'Sequence 2', 'Sequence 3'});

 creates a 3-element Strand array containing the DNA sequence ATTG, the RNA sequence CAGA, and the DNA sequence containing one LNA residue GGAA+TTC.
 The strands are also named by passing 'name' as an argument to Strand.
-Strand names can be accessed, for instance, by:
+Strand names can be accessed with Strand.Name:

      N(2).Name